 - Unistats – the official website for comparing UK higher education course data

 - UKCISA (UK Council for International Student Affairs) – advice for international students on choosing a course of study

 The CSC is not responsible for the content of external sites.

 To apply for these scholarships, candidates must:

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person

 - Be permanently resident in an eligible Commonwealth country

-- Be available to start your academic studies in the UK by the start of the UK academic year in September 2022
+- Be available to start academic studies in the UK by the start of the UK academic year in September 2023

-- By September 2022, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
-The CSC would not normally fund a second UK Master’s degree.
-If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study
+- By September 2023, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree)*.

 - Be unable to afford to study in the UK without this scholarship